 This scope of services is designed to assist the City of Rolling Hills with implementation of required programs in the Regional Phase I MS4 NPDES Permit - Order No. R4-2021-0105 - NPDES Permit No. CAS004004 Waste Discharge Requirements and National Pollutant Discharge Elimination System (NPDES) Permit for Municipal Separate Storm Sewer System (MS4) Discharges within the Coastal Watersheds of Los Angeles and Ventura Counties (Regional Permit).
-The City has notified the Los Angeles Regional Water Quality Control Board (LA Water Board) of its intent to to participate in the Palos Verdes Peninsula Watershed Management Program and has submitted a required addendum to the Watershed Management Program and has submitted a required addendum to the Watershed Management Program and sa submitted a required addendum to the Watershed Management Program and has submitted a required addendum to the Watershed Management Program and Polare Comments.
+The City has notified the Los Angeles Regional Water Quality Control Board (LA Water Board) of its intent to to participate in the Palos Verdes Peninsula Watershed Management Program and has submitted a required addendum to the Watershed Management Program and responded to LA Water Board comments.
 This proposal has been prepared with the assumption that the City's participation as an 85th%, 24-hour stormwater runoff retention area will be approved and become effective for reporting year 2022-2023 (FY2022-23).